 Dr. Joshua Shanes, Director of the Jewish Studies Program, College of Charleston

 Joshua Shanes is Assistant Professor of Jewish Studies at the College of Charleston.
 He received his B.A. from the University of Illinois in 1993, his Ph.D. in History from the University of Wisconsin in 2002, and spent time in between studying in Israel.
 Professor Shanes’s research interests focus on Central and East European Jewry in the 19th and 20th centuries, specifically turn-of-the-century Galicia and the rise of Zionism as a counter-movement to the traditional Jewish establishment.

 Charlyn Ingwerson, Drury University

 Charlyn Ingwerson is a magna cum laude graduate of Missouri State University with a B.A. in Philosophy.
-She holds an M.A. in English as well as a MA TESOL certificate from MSU, and an M.A. in Theology/Biblical Languages from AG Theological Seminary.
-A PhD in Comparative Literature and Cultural Studies from the University of Arkansas is in progress where her primary areas of research are the literatures of the modern Middle East, with an emphasis in contemporary Israeli literature.
+She holds an M.A. in English as well as a MA TESOL certificate from MSU, and an M.A. in Theology/Biblical Languages from AG Theological Seminary, as well as a PhD in Comparative Literature and Cultural Studies from the University of Arkansas.
+Her primary areas of research are the literatures of the modern Middle East, with an emphasis in contemporary Israeli literature.
 Charlyn is a member of the faculty of the Department of English at Drury University where she has designed courses in Israeli and Iranian film studies, as well as the Middle Eastern and Israeli novel, and coordinates the English for Academic Purposes program.
 She is a member of ASCAP, a songwriter/publisher—Shir Shalom Music, and member of an ad hoc group of songwriters.

 Dr. Michael Pytlik, Oakland University